karstenwinter/karstenwinter.github.io/README.md

 ## JavaScript programs

-[The Faction Conflict](factions.md) is a scifi-themed trading card game.
+[The Faction Conflict](factions.md) is a scifi-themed trading card game prototype.

 [MtgGen](mtggen.md) is a random magic card generator.